hphelion/documentation/migration-overview-reference.md

 		(user)@floating_ip - the default user name and floating IP address assigned to the instance.

-	In order to access an instance, you must allocate and assign a Floating IP to that instance.
-See [Managing Your Floating IPs](https://community.hpcloud.com/article/managing-your-floating-ips-135#fipnovacli).

 5. If you see a prompt similar to the following, enter `Y` to continue connecting,

 		The authenticity of host 'FLOATING_IP (FLOATING_IP)' can't be established.